NGC4414/DLNLP_assignment_24-SN20006262/README.md

 # Folder B: Music genre-classification task

 ## Folder files
-- `data_preprocessing_B.py`: file used to run the menu for task B.
+- `data_preprocessing_B.py`: file containing various pre-processing functions
 - `utils.py`: contains functions used in the `data_preprocessing_B.py` module.
-- `menuB.py`: file that contains all the functions that execute task B.
+- `menuB.py`: file used to run the menu for task B.
-- `modelB.py`: file used in order to accept relative paths.
+- `modelB.py`: file containing model training functions
-- `models`: should contain the pretrained models  `albert_lyrics.bin`, `roberta_lyrics.bin`, `tf_albert.bin`, `tf_roberta.bin`, however these were over the file limit therefore follow the instructions in the readmeB.md on how to access and download these files.
+- `models`: this folder should contain the pretrained models  `albert_lyrics.bin`, `roberta_lyrics.bin`, `tf_albert.bin`, `tf_roberta.bin`, however these were over the file limit therefore follow the instructions in the readmeB.md on how to access and download these files.
     - `readmeB.md`: contains instructions on how to download the pretrained models

 ## Menu